btcven/locha/documentation/en/chapter_xx.md

 # X.7 fourth stage environment
 This test offers the possibility of verifying the __route_message__ table because this diagram generates several retransmissions of obsolete route request, and could be the starter point to improve the algorithm behavior.

 Each nodes maintains a sequence number, which saves a time stamp, and a routing table, which contains routes to destinations, Sequence numbers are used to determine the freshness of routes (the higher the number, the fresher the route, and the older one can be discarded).
 Each table entry contains the address of the next hop (next node to destination), a hop count (number of hops to destination), and a destination sequence number.
 Since this is an on demand distance vector schema, routers maintain information of thouse destinations only that they need to contact or relay information to.
-Each active route is associated with a lifetime stored in the table, after this time has passed route timeput is triggered, and the route is marked as a invalid and later on removed.
+Each active route is associated with a lifetime stored in the table, after this time has passed route timeout is triggered, and the route is marked as a invalid and later on removed.